finxol/maker/README.md

 cargo build --release
 ```

-The executable for your somputer's architecture should now be in `target/release/maker`
+The executable for your computer's architecture should now be in `target/release/maker`